mateusz/silverstripe-ia2yml/README.md

 # Information Architecture to YML converter

-This script grabs an IA and coverts it to YML, ready to load usign silverstripe-testdata module.
+This script grabs an IA and coverts it to YML, ready to rapidly load it to your pre-prod using silverstripe-testdata module.

 ## Requirements